Approximability of dynamical systems between trees of spheres: The case of degree

 \subsection{Example}

-In this part we propose to understand on a concrete example how to compute rescaling limits in the case of degree 2.
-Theorem \ref{class0} allows to know how to find them but not how to prove that they exist.
+In this part we propose to understand a concrete example of how to compute rescaling limits in the case of degree 2.
+Theorem \ref{class0} tells us how to find them but not how to prove that they exist.

 In \cite{RemarksQuad} J. Milnor notices that we have the following surprising relation : the set of rational maps of degree 2 having a period 2 cycle with multiplier $-3$ (denoted by $Per_2(-3)$) has always a period 3 cycle with multiplier 1 (so is included in $Per_3(1)$).